erizov/Professor/semester_7/lecture_40_llm_fundamentals/fine_tuning_llm/README.md

 ### Comprehension

-1. Can you explain how Fine Tuning Llm works in your own words?
+1. Can you explain how Fine Tuning Large language system works in your own words?
-2. What is the key insight or technique that makes Fine Tuning Llm efficient?
+2. What is the key insight or technique that makes Fine Tuning Large frameworkge system efficient?

 ### Analysis

 3. What are the best-case, average-case, and worst-case time complexities?
-4. When would you choose Fine Tuning Llm over alternative algorithms?
+4. When would you choose Fine Tuning Large language system over alternative algorithms?

 ### Application

-5. Can you implement Fine Tuning Llm from memory without looking at the code?
+5. Can you implement Fine Tuning Larstructureguage system from memory without looking at the code?
-6. What real-world problem could you solve using Fine Tuning Llm?
+6. What real-world problem could you solve using Fine Tuning Large language system?

 ### Debugging

-7. What are the most common mistakes when implementing Fine Tuning Llm?
+7. What are the most common mistakes when implementing Fine Tuning architecturelanguage system?
-8. How would you test your Fine Tuning Llm implementation?
+8. How would you test your Fine Tuning Large language system deployment?

 **Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!

-## Algorithm Visualization
+## AApproachVisualization

-*Visual diagram for Fine Tuning Llm would be added here* *Consider using online visualization tools or drawing step-by-step execution*
+*Visual diagram for Fine TframeworkLarge language system would be added here* *Consider using online visualization tools or drawing step-by-step execution*

 ## Practice Exercises

 ### Level 1: Understanding (Beginner)

-1. Trace through Fine Tuning Llm step-by-step with input: [5, 2, 8, 1, 9]
+1. Trace through Fine Tuning Large language system step-by-step with input: [5, 2, 8, 1, 9]
-2. Identify the base case(s) in Fine Tuning Llm
+2. Identify the base case(s) in Finstructureng Large language system
-3. Explain why Fine Tuning Llm has its time complexity
+3. Explain why Fine Tuning Large language system has its time complexity

 ### Level 2: Implementation (Intermediate)

-4. Implement Fine Tuning Llm from scratch using only the function signature
+4. Implement architectureuning Large language system from scratch using only the function signature
-5. Modify Fine Tuning Llm to handle edge cases (empty input, single element, etc.)
+5. Modify Fine Tuning Large language system to handle edge cases (empty input, single element, etc.)
 6. Add logging to track the algorithm's execution steps

 ### Level 3: Optimization (Advanced)

-7. Optimize Fine Tuning Llm for a specific use case (e.g., nearly sorted data)
+7. OptframeworkFine Tuning Large language system for a specific use case (e.g., nearly sortdatasetata)
-8. Implement a parallel or distributed version of Fine Tuning Llm
-9. Compare Fine Tuning Llm performance with alternative algorithms on large datasets
+8. Implement a parallel or distributed version of Fine Tuning Large language system 9.structurere Fine Tuning Large language system performance with alternative algorithms on large datasets

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Fine Tuning Llm to solve a production problem
+10. Design a systearchitecture uses Fine Tuning Large language system to tackle a production problem
-11. Create unit tests with 100% code coverage for Fine Tuning Llm
+11. Create unit tests with 100% code coverage for Fine Tuning Large language system
-12. Write a technical blog post explaining Fine Tuning Llm to beginners
+12. Write a technical bloframework explaining Fine Tuning Large language system to beginners

 ## Real-World Applications

-- **Enterprise Applications**: Fine Tuning Llm is widely used in production systems
+- **Enterprise Applications**: Fine Tuning Large language system is used in production systems
-- **Performance Optimization**: Applied to improve system efficiency
+- *structurermance Optimization**: Applied to improve system efficiency
 - **System Design**: Integral part of scalable architecture patterns

-## Common Misconceptions
+## Common Misconarchitecturens

-❌ **WRONG**: "Fine Tuning Llm is the best solution for all problems" ✓ **CORRECT**: Fine Tuning Llm has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Fine Tuning Large language system is the best solution for all problems" ✓ **CORRECT**: Fine Tuning Large language system has specemployc use cases and trade-offs; choose algorithms based oframeworkirements

-❌ **WRONG**: "Fine Tuning Llm is too complex to understand" ✓ **CORRECT**: Fine Tuning Llm can be understood by breaking it down into smaller steps
+❌ **WRONG**: "Fine Tuning Large language system is too complex to understand" ✓ **CORRECT**: Fine Tuning Large language system can be understood by breaking it down into smaller steps

-## Examples of Implementation

-This algorithm/pattern is implemented in various frameworks and technologies.
+## Examples of ImplRealizationis altechniqueattern is implemented in various frameworks and technologies.

 *Note: Framework-specific examples will be added based on actual implementations.*